ITV Hub not working with VPN? Here’s how to fix that!

 - Open app and navigate to Purposes or Location

 That’s it.
-You’ll now be able to watch ITV Hub, via a VPN, from anywhere in the world again.
+You’ll now be able to watch ITV Hub, and the Rugby World Cup, via a VPN, from anywhere in the world again.

 Can I still watch ITV Hub with a VPN?